dantan96/dotfiles/hypotheses.md

 - Used `vim.api.nvim_get_runtime_file` to check what parser files Neovim can find
 - Implemented a more robust parser loader that checks multiple locations

-**Resolution Plan**:
+**Resolution**:
-- Ensure consistent parser locations and naming
+- Our parser loader now checks for parsers in multiple locations and creates appropriate symlinks
-- Use symlinks to maintain backward compatibility
+- Testing confirms it successfully finds and loads the parser

 ### Hypothesis PL3: Missing Parser Registration

-**Status**: SUPPORTED
+**Status**: RESOLVED

 **Description**: The parser is not being properly registered with Neovim's TreeSitter subsystem.

 **Evidence**:
-- Debug logs show that language registration is failing
+- Debug logs show that language registration was failing
 - Parser files exist but Neovim doesn't recognize them for the tamarin filetype

 **Actions**:
 - Created a custom parser loader that explicitly registers languages
 - Added logging to track the registration process

-**Resolution Plan**:
+**Resolution**:
-- Implement robust parser registration in `init.lua` using our custom loader
+- Our updated module uses direct language registration via `vim.treesitter.language.register`
-- Verify registration with diagnostic commands
+- Testing with `/tmp/test-tamarin/test_script.lua` confirms registration succeeds

 ## Query File Issues